-- Teach her how to be safe and all about precaution too, as you may not always be able to control her relationships.
+- Teach her how to be safe and all about precaution too, as you may not always be able to control her relationships (3).

-Bullying is one of the another teenage girl issues which bothers them a lot.
+Bullying is one of the other teenage girl issue which bothers them a lot.
+About 55% of all teens say that bullying is a major problem among their peers (4).
+About 16% of school students in the US reported cyberbullying (5).
 This starts affecting their personality and behavior.
 Your teenage girl might also feel depressed and react strangely by keeping to herself.

 - Make sure your teenage girl discusses everything with you.